danislav/HeartRate/README.md

 Edit the script to fit your needs.
 In my case it is: `FITCARE RC700(vID=0x1130, pID=0x6837)`.
 The output is on the screen and also in a text file called hrm.txt
-Use the text file when you stream with OBS your cool gaming sessions and show the world how your hard goes wild when you do the play of the game :)
+Use the text file when you stream with OBS your cool gaming sessions and show the world how your heart goes wild when you do the play of the game :)

 Press any key while the app window is focused to quit.